As a big lover of the amber nectar, going on Ireland whisky tour in the home of whiskey was right at the top of my wish list for our visit to Cork.

 The Scots (and pretty much everyone else in the world) call it whisky, while the Irish and Americans call it whiskey with an ‘e’.
 Why?
-Don’t ask me, that’s just how it is!**
+Don’t ask me, that’s just how it is!

 A Brief History of the Jameson Brand

 These include growing steadily through exports before being badly affected by war, prohibition and the temperance movement, right up to being the world’s leading Irish whiskey today.

-The move to Midleton was a logical one that saw the distillery move closer to the barley farms they bought from and allowed for increased production.
+The move to Midleton was a logical one that saw the Jameson distillery move closer to the barley farms they bought from and allowed for increased production.

-The Midleton whiskey tour doesn’t include the modern facility but it’s clearly visible in the background as you walk around the grounds, an interesting contrast to the old distillery next door.
+The Midleton whiskey tour doesn’t include the modern facility but it’s clearly visible in the background as you walk around the grounds.
+An interesting contrast to the old Irish whisky distillery next door.

 The Craft Distillery Room

-They also test out varieties of old recipes that were hand written by John Jameson himself all those years ago, to produce small batches that will no doubt become collectors items of the future.
+They also test out varieties of old recipes that were hand written by John Jameson himself all those years ago.
+To produce small batches that will no doubt become collectors items of the future.

 The Still House

 Inside the still house, three of the original pot stills from the 1800s remain.
 They’re basically huge copper vessels that capture the alcoholic vapour produced when you heat up the fermented liquid you’re going to purify.

 The Giant Water Wheel

-The giant water wheel sits on the outside wall of one the buildings and was at one stage used to produce most of the power required.
+The giant water wheel sits on the outside wall of one the Midleton distillery buildings and was at one stage used to produce most of the power required.

 The Head Distiller’s Cottage

 From the front it looks like a small bungalow, but when you see it from side on you realise it is in fact huge and goes back much further than you’d imagine.

 The Jameson Bar

 You get the option of having it straight up, on the rocks or in a cocktail mixed with ginger beer and a squeeze of lime.

-The Jameson Premium Whiskey Tasting
+Jameson Premium Whiskey Tasting

-This premium whiskey tasting allows you to sample four of the many varieties that Jameson produce while a connoisseur talks you through each one.
+This premium whiskey tasting allows you to sample four of the many varieties that Jameson produce, while a connoisseur talks you through each one.

 The Jameson Shop

-You can also hand bottle your own cask strength bottle of Jameson whiskey straight from the barrel and then produce a unique label to stick on it with your name on which is really cool.
+You can also hand bottle your own cask strength bottle of Jameson whiskey straight from the barrel.
+And then produce a unique label to stick on it with your name on which is really cool.